Edward Cornell: Life

 He lived his early life in the Boston area.
 His father was a rocket engineer at the MIT's Charles Stark Draper Laboratory.
 At Williams College, he studied acting and directing under Keith Fowler, and after graduating he attended Yale Drama School where he met Joseph Papp and came to New York as his assistant at The Public Theater.
-He currently resides in the Adirondack Park where he has established a career as a painter and sculptor.
+He later resided in the Adirondack Park where he established a career as a painter and sculptor.